mrocklin/thesis/static-scheduling.md

 ### Experiment

-Lets compute the Kalman filter over two nodes.
+Lets compute the Kalman filter over a few nodes.
 Lets see that we obtain strong scaling.
 Lets see to what degree our computation time is predictable.

+If I have time I'll implement a heterogeneous CUDA solution.
+If I don't have time I'd like to cut this.

 ### Analysis